sjjhsjjh/blender-driver/documents/backlog.md

 =======
 -   Next video:

+    -   Demonstration User Interface.
     -   Control object creation from the browser.
     -   Control camera motion from the browser.
+    -   Display a Fetch count in the browser.
+    -   Put the results and Clear button in a fieldset.

 -   Load the get_generic store by retrieving some things or in some other way at game_initialise.

 -   Maybe add a sweeper or something that ends any objects that have somehow escaped from the gameObjects array.

+-   Suppose a game object collection element, N, changes from a game object, O, to None.
+At that point, the BGE object that corresponds to N doesn't get endObject'd but it should.

+-   Add support for wildcards in rest_patch to support commands like the following.

+        PATCH /root/gameObject/*
+        {
+            "physics": true
+        }

+    That would set physics to true in every item in the gameObjects collection.

 -   See about getting the launch script to start the browser, or at least refresh.